 General Care

-Plants that fall in the monocarpic category can still live a long life.
+Plants in the monocarpic category can still live a long life.
 However, once you see the flower appear, the amount of care you give the parent plant is up to you.
-Many growers prefer to harvest pups and continue the life cycle of the plant in that way.
+Many growers prefer to harvest pups and continue the plant's life cycle that way.
 You may also wish to save seeds if you are a collector or enthusiast.

-You will want to continue the care recommended for your species, so the parent plant is healthy, unstressed, and has enough energy to produce seed.
+You will want to continue the care recommended for your species so the parent plant is healthy, unstressed, and has enough energy to produce seed.
 After the parent is gone, you can simply detach it and leave any pups in the soil.
 Allow the parent on succulents to dry out and become brittle before harvesting.
-That means the pups took the last of its energy and that the old plant will be easy to detach.
+That means the pups took the last of their energy, and the old plant will easily detach.
 Pups may be dug up and dispersed elsewhere or left as they are.

 Source: gardeningknowhow.com